nuxeo/doc.nuxeo.com-platform-spaces/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 **Download Options**
 - Open File on Download
   - When checked: opens any downloaded file if possible (depends on Adobe app).
-It is best to have this checked if you intend to use the connector for intereacting with Indesign files, as it is the most efficient way to open Indesign files with the connector.
+It is best to have this checked if you intend to use the Connector for interacting with Indesign files, as it is the most efficient way to open Indesign files with the Connector.
 - Save to default folder: saves downloaded files to your `User Documents\nuxeo_connector_files\downloads` folder.
   - When unchecked: the User will be presented with the system browser to choose a folder.
 - Choose folder location: select the location for your downloads.